naya-labs/cra-boilerplate/README.md

 # Simple CRA Boilerplate

-A boilerplate with all the needs packages to kickstart a project and to standardize codebase across project.
+A boilerplate with all the needed packages to kickstart a project and to standardize codebase across project.
 This helps in easier developer and client on-boarding.

 ## Technologies